 Chicken Fajita Ring, Low Carb, THM and Gluten Free

 A few months back I shared my recipe for my Taco Ring and it has been a big hit with my family and on the blog.
-I knew that I wanted to try adding different fillings for the ring but with life being crazy lately it has taken me longer than I had hoped.
+I knew that I wanted to try adding different fillings for the ring but with life being crazy lately, it has taken me longer than I had hoped.

-When I grabbed chicken out of the freezer I noticed it was laying on top of some frozen onions and bell peppers and my brain instantly thought Chicken Fajita.
+We buy chicken in bulk so I pretty much have a freezer full when I need it, So when I grabbed chicken out of the freezer I noticed it was laying on top of some frozen onions and bell peppers and my brain instantly thought Chicken Fajita.

-I just grab them in the frozen section and they are easier than having to buy everything separate and chop them up.
+I just grab them in the frozen section and they are easier than having to buy everything separately and chop them up.
 Does that sound lazy?

 Making the Fajita Filling